smadinei/smadinei/README.md

 🌱 I’m currently learning how to improve the design characteristics of exoskeletons using a human-centered design approach.

-👯 I’m looking to collaborate on ergonomic intervention advancements to improve work quality.
+👯 I’m looking to collaborate on clinical and occupational intervention advancements to improve human performance and life quality.

 📫 How to reach me: [Email Me!](mailto:madinei@vt.edu)